-Why Disney’s dramatic pivot to streaming is a wake up call for business leaders
+Why Disney’s dramatic pivot to streaming is a wake-up call for business leaders

 The second reason why this pivot is remarkable is that it is likely to be far-reaching and not limited to just the streaming industry.
 Disney’s transformation does not bode well for its less diversified competitors, such as Universal Studios, themes park group Six Flags, and cruise group Royal Caribbean.

-A better funded Disney+ that is willing to stream highly anticipated theatrical releases on day one will also sharply impact the ability of cinema chains to bounce back whenever the pandemic subsides.
-Disney has already chosen to release not only the live action Mulan but its newest Pixar animation, Soul, through the streaming site.
+A better-funded Disney Plus that is willing to stream highly anticipated theatrical releases on day one will also sharply impact the ability of cinema chains to bounce back whenever the pandemic subsides.
+Disney has already chosen to release not only the live-action Mulan but its newest Pixar animation, Soul, through the streaming site.

-Traditional cable and linear TV companies will likely feel more pressure from a faster-growing Disney+.
-This is because more streaming subscriptions can drive an increased number of cancelled cable TV packages as well as disinterested advertisers, who will continue to reduce their advertising spend on linear TV thanks to lower viewership and engagement.
+Traditional cable and linear TV companies will likely feel more pressure from a faster-growing Disney Plusl.
+This is because more streaming subscriptions can drive an increased number of canceled cable TV packages as well as disinterested advertisers, who will continue to reduce their advertising spend on linear TV thanks to lower viewership and engagement.

 For pure-play cruise and travel companies such as Royal Caribbean, Disney’s move hints at a longer and deeper downturn for the sector.
 And unlike Disney, most of these players are simply too specialized and invested in their industries to be able to make bold and timely pivots of their own.
 It would not be surprising to see at least some of them going on aggressive acquisition and divestiture sprees to buy their way out of the current situation.